tjryankeogh/phytophotoutils/README.md

 TO DO
 -----
+- Add in function to read FastTracka I binary files
 - Add deconvolution method for triple decay relaxation
 - Add the option using different production models in FLC processing
 - Add methods to load in discrete FIRe files